 The data includes all instances where we employed our Country Withheld Content (CWC) tool.
-Over the last six months, we have continued to see an increase in the number of requests received, including requests from three new countries (none of which resulted in any removals): Colombia, Cyprus, and Norway.
-The resulting number of withholdings has also increased, with content being withheld in six countries: France, Japan, Netherlands, Russia, Turkey, and the United Kingdom.
+Over the last six months of 2015, we continued to see an increase in the number of demands to remove content, including requests from three new countries (none of which resulted in any withholdings): Iraq, Malaysia, and Mongolia.
+Since our first report was published in 2012, we have used CWC in nine countries: Brazil, France, Germany, India, Japan, Netherlands, Russia, Turkey, and the United Kingdom.

-We received more than 30 requests from the Federal Service for Supervision in the Sphere of Telecom, Information Technologies and Mass Communications (Roskomnadzor) regarding content implicating Federal Law 139 and Federal Law 398.
+We received 68 requests from the Federal Service for Supervision in the Sphere of Telecom, Information Technologies and Mass Communications (Roskomnadzor) regarding content determined to violate Federal Law 139 and Federal Law 398.

 The data also includes instances where we have un-withheld content (marked with an asterisk ‘*’).
-As previously noted, our policy is to notify users of requests to withhold their content unless we’re prohibited from doing so.
-It is also our policy to restore access to content whenever we are not prohibited from doing so.
-During this reporting period, we un-withheld content in Pakistan and Turkey.
+Typically content is un-withheld when an appeal of a court order regarding particular content results in the original decision being overturned.
+During this reporting period, we un-withheld content in Brazil and Turkey.

 - Each request may identify multiple items to be removed.
 For example, a single request may ask us to remove individual Tweets or an entire user account.